farhad1985/Papasi/README.md

 # papasi

 I've been starting for 9 months.
-This is a concept for loyalty club that users can interact with micro businesses and gain coin dou to buying something.
+This is a concept for loyalty club that users can interact with micro businesses and gain coin duo to buying something.
 I used graphQL and Flutter.

 # Screenshots